surodeep26/SIXTE/Guide/Bamberg/Running a simulation.md

 nano run_sim_allsky.sl
 nano subs_erosim.sl
 ```
-these are files written in slang, a programming language.
+these are `.sl` files written in slang
+- `run_sim_allsky.sl` needs to be modified for a simulation
+- `subs_erosim.sl` contains the email, attitude file location
 # 5. Run isis to configure the directories and job submission

 ```shell